GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

  - protection_document - REQUIRED, a JSON document that describes UMA protection
  - uma_server_host - REQUIRED, an UMA Server which implements UMA 2.0 specification.
                      (For example [Gluu Server](https://www.gluu.org/gluu-server/overview/)).
-                     Check that the UMA implementation is up and running by visiting the `.well-known/uma2-configuration` endpoint.
+                     Make sure that the UMA implementation is up and running by visiting the `.well-known/uma2-configuration` endpoint.
- - oauth_scope_expression - OAuth Scope Expression is json expression, security for OAuth scopes.
-It checks the scope(from introspection of token) of the token with the configure OAuth json expression.
+ - oauth_scope_expression - OAuth Scope Expression is a json expression, security for OAuth scopes.
+It checks the scope (from token introspection) of the token with the configured OAuth json expression.

 #### Protection document